datapolitan/Data_Analytics_Classes/Data_Analytics_for_Managers.md

 ###311 Noise Complaints
 + Task to participants
     + In groups of 3-4, choose one of the 5 boroughs in New York City and analyze the occurrence of noise complaints by type, time, and day of week
-    + Exploratory data analysis
     + In groups, describe the data (the frequency of types, times, and locations)
++ Desired outcomes
+    +

 + Question-answering exercise - Vision 0 dB
     + Given 311 noise complaint data, assist enforcement efforts by identifying community districts that have a high volume of noise complaints and the time frame enforcement resources should be deployed to combat the noise issue at its peak
     + Identify the prevalent types of noise complaints in these areas to guide enforcement in each community district
 + Desired outcomes